bids-standard/bids-specification/src/common-principles.md

 ### Imaging files

 All imaging data MUST be stored using BIDS-compatible file format, specified in the respective section.
 The conversion from original imaging data format to BIDS-compatible one, if it is required, must be performed using a tool that conserves as much of original metadata, as possible, at exception of information relative to the participant identity, which should not be present in the converted image.

 We RECOMMEND that the imaging file will be accompanied with a additional meta information extracted from source image and/or external sources in a sidecar JSON file.
-If present, sidecar JSON filename MUST be same as as the imaging file, but with a `.json` extension).
+If present, sidecar JSON filename MUST be same as as the imaging file, but with a `.json` extension.

 In some cases BIDS authorize to store compressed imaging files.
-In such cases the compression must be performed using gzip algorithm, and have extension .gz, for example `sub-123_T1w.nii.gz`.
+In such cases the compression must be performed using gzip algorithm, and have extension `.gz`, for example `sub-123_T1w.nii.gz`.
 The zip header SHOULD lack source filenames and timestamps, this can be achieved by using `---name` option of gzip, or first renaming file, and then compressing it.

 ### Tabular files